 Perhaps you consider this a zesty call-out.
 Or perhaps you consider this a wake up call to take action once and for all.

 With female athlete ACL injuries increasing each year by 3%, more girls are being sidelined from sports and unable to reach their potential due to long rehabilitation times, and increased chance of re-injury.

-And still, people involved in youth sports – club owners, parents, coaches, trainers – aren’t doing jack to solve it.
+And still, people involved in youth sports – club owners, coaches, trainers – aren’t doing anything to solve it.

 So let’s review one more time…

 Still, young girls aren’t being encouraged to get strong, namely, in the hips and posterior chain muscles.

 Still, young girls aren’t being taught how to change direction safely.

 Still, young girls aren’t being taught how to land with good mechanics.